-Prerequisites: RC 120 and RC 130 with grades of "C" or higher, and Reading Proficiency.
+Prerequisites: Prior or concurrent enrollment in RC 110 with a grade of "C" or higher, and Reading Proficiency

 RC 150.
-Respiratory Care Practices II.
+Fundamentals of Respiratory Care II.
 4 Credit Hours.

-Respiratory Care Practices II provides classroom instruction and laboratory practice of the respiratory care practices and procedures utilized to assess, diagnose, and treat patients with cardiopulmonary disease.
+Fundamentals of Respiratory Care II provides classroom instruction and laboratory practice of the respiratory care practices and procedures utilized to assess, diagnose, and treat patients with cardiopulmonary disease.
 Areas of concentration include arterial blood gas analysis and interpretation, clinical laboratory findings, capnography, assisting a physician during special procedures, and airway management.

-Prerequisites: RC 100, RC 110, RC 120, RC 130 all with grades of "C" or higher, and Reading Proficiency.
+Prerequisites: RC 110, RC 125, and RC 135 all with grades of "C" or higher, and Reading Proficiency